AdobeDocs/target-learn.en/help/recommendations-api-tutorial/recs-api-overview.md

 ---
-title: Adobe Recommendations API Overview
+title: What is the Adobe Recommendations API?
-keywords: recommendations;adobe recommendations;premium;api;apis
-description: Adobe Target Recommendations includes a dedicated set of APIs that allow you to manage your catalog of recommendable products and/or content; manage your recommendations algorithms and campaigns; and deliver recommendations in JSON, HTML, or XML objects to be displayed in web, mobile, email, IOT, and other channels.
+description: This tutorial walks developers through hands-on practice using the Adobe Target Recommendations APIs to configure and manage Recommendations catalogs and custom criteria, as well as using the delivery API to retrieve recommendations content.
+role: Developer
+level: Intermediate
+topic: Personalization, Administration, Integrations, Development
+feature: APIs/SDKs, Recommendations, Administration & Configuration, Overview
+doc-type: tutorial
 kt: 3815
-audience: developer
-doc-type: tutorial
-activity: use
-feature: api
-topics: recommendations;adobe recommendations;premium;api;apis
-solution: Adobe Target
+thumbnail:
 author: Judy Kim
 ---